Minas Gerais: Manufacturing

-In Food Industry, in 2019, Brazil was the second largest exporter of processed foods in the world, with a value of US$34.1 billion in exports.
-The income of the Brazilian food and beverage industry in 2019 was R$699.9 billion, 9.7% of the country's gross domestic product.
+In 2019 Brazil was the second-largest exporter of processed foods in the world, with a value of US$34.1 billion in exports.
+The income of the Brazilian food and beverage industry in 2019 was R$699.9 billion, which represented 9.7% of the country's gross domestic product.
 In 2015, the food and beverage industry in Brazil comprised 34,800 companies (not including bakeries), the vast majority of which were small.
 These companies employed more than 1.6 million workers, making the food and beverage industry the largest employer in the manufacturing industry.
 There are around 570 large companies in Brazil, which concentrate a good part of the total industry income.
-Minas Gerais created food companies of national importance such as Itambé and Pif Paf Alimentos.
+Minas Gerais created food companies of national importance, such as Itambé and Pif Paf Alimento.

-In the Footwear industry, in 2019 Brazil produced 972 million pairs.
+In the footwear industry, in 2019 Brazil produced 972 million pairs.
 Exports were around 10%, reaching almost 125 million pairs.
 Brazil ranks fourth among world producers, behind China, India and Vietnam, and 11th among the largest exporters.
 Minas Gerais has a polo specialized in cheap shoes and sneakers in Nova Serrana.
 The city has around 830 industries, which in 2017 produced around 110 million pairs.

-In Textile industry, Brazil, despite being among the 5 largest producers in the world in 2013, and being representative in the consumption of textiles and clothing, has little insertion in world trade.
+In the textile industry, Brazil, despite being among the 5 largest producers in the world in 2013, and being representative in the consumption of textiles and clothing, has little insertion in world trade.
 In 2015, Brazilian imports ranked 25th (US$5.5 billion).
 And in exports, it was only 40th in the world ranking.
 Brazil's share of world textile and clothing trade is only 0.3%, due to the difficulty of competing in price with producers from India and mainly from China.
 The gross value of production, which includes the consumption of intermediate goods and services, of the Brazilian textile industry corresponded to almost R $40 billion in 2015, 1.6% of the gross value of industrial production in Brazil.
 Minas Gerais has 8.51% (third largest production in the country).